5 Popular UK REITs Among Investors

 This includes Tesco, Morrisons, and Marks and Spencer.
 Crucially, the aforementioned firms are multi-billion pound organizations. – so there should be no concerns when it comes to meeting their rental obligations.
 As this ETF is publicly listed in the UK, you can easily make an investment with an online stock broker.

 5. NewRiver REIT

 Launched in 2009, the NewRiver REIT specializes in UK-based commercial properties.
 At the time of writing, its basket of properties includes high street shops, pubs, shopping centres, and retail warehouses.
 This translates into a diversified homegrown portfolio of over £1.4 billion worth in real estate.

-What we really like about the NewRiver REIT is that – as per its most recent report, occupancy rates are at a whopping 97%.
+The NewRiver REIT, as per its most recent report, notes occupancy rates at a whopping 97%.
 This is huge, as it ensures that the REIT has a constant flow of incoming cash flows.
-It is important to note that this REIT has had a somewhat turbulent time in 2020.
+It is important to note that this REIT had a somewhat turbulent time in 2020.
 Crucially, the UK lockdown resulted in most of its occupants being forced to close its doors.

-As such, by buying the slump, you stand the chance of getting yourself a good deal in preparation for a wider market recovery.
 In terms of dividend payments, this is typically distributed every three months.
-You can invest in this ETF with a number of leading FCA brokers – including but not limited to Hargreaves Lansdown, IG, and eToro.
+You can invest in this ETF with a number of FCA brokers.

 What Are REITs?